Ultimate Road Trip Guide: Thailand

 If you read this and you know about any kind of harm they might cause these beautiful animals, please reach out to me and I will investigate it further and update this blog post accordingly.

-Another tourist trap, but one that we really enjoyed and were we spend loads of Thai Baht: Umbrella Village in the small village of San Kamphaeng.
+Another tourist trap, but one that we really enjoyed and were we spend loads of Thai Baht is Umbrella Village.
+You can find this umbrella heaven in the small village of San Kamphaeng.
 We really enjoyed seeing how they made the umbrella’s and you could choose a design to be painted on your umbrella.
 I even got my iPhone case painted.

 My favorite place in Thailand and one that I would like to go back to someday: Chiang Mai.
 We went on a lovely hike up to the sawa’s, went for a 21km bike tour in and around Chiang Mai.
 Had great food (also pizza because my boy deserved it after so much rice and noodles) and relaxed in and by the pool.

 After a few relaxing days here we dropped of our rental car and took the night train back to Bangkok where we got in a bus for two hours that dropped us off by a pier.
 From the pier it was only an hour long boat ride before arriving at our next destination.
-There’s no better way to end this road trip, than with a beach vacation!
+There’s no better way to end this ultimate family road trip guide of Thailand, than with a little beach vacation!